ibm-cloud-docs/monitoring/iam_work.md

 Therefore, you need the following policies:

 * An IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Viewer**.
 This policy allows you to view the service instance details through the command line and in the {{site.data.keyword.Bluemix_notm}} dashboard.
-* An IAM policy for the IBM Cloud Monitoring with Sysdig service with the service role **Reader**.
+* An IAM policy for the IBM Cloud Monitoring with Sysdig service with the service role **Writer**.
 This policy allows you to view, filter and search metrics through the Sysdig web UI.

 **Note:** As an administrator of the service, when you grant a user these policies, consider doing it within the context of a resource group.
 An IBM Cloud Monitoring with Sysdig instance is provisioned within the context of a resource group.
 Therefore, you should grant access permissions within the context of the resource group.